 There’s nothing quite like the spectacle that is the Super Bowl.
 But it’s not just the television ratings that attract eye-popping numbers.

-Super Bowl prop betting focuses on hundreds of on-field and off-field aspects of the Super Bowl.
-The game itself is one of the most heavily bet games every year; Super Bowl props take it to an entirely different betting level.
+Super Bowl prop betting focuses on hundreds of on-field and off-field aspects of the National Football League‘s biggest game.
+The contest itself is one of the most heavily bet games every year.
+Super Bowl props, however, take the experience to an entirely different betting level.

 Super Bowl prop bets can get extremely varied and all-encompassing.
-If it happens on or off the field during the Super Bowl, you’re likely able to bet on it.
-If you’re in Michigan and interested in making a Super Bowl prop bet or two for this year’s game, here’s a short, easy-to-follow guide to getting them down.
+If something happens on or off the field during the Super Bowl, you’re likely able to bet on it.
+If you’re in Michigan and interested in making a Super Bowl prop bet or two for this year’s game, here’s a short, easy-to-follow guide.